trevortombe/covidgraphs/README.md

 [Our World in Data](https://ourworldindata.org/covid-vaccinations).
 The latest federal distribution schedule is [available here](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/covid-19-vaccine-treatment/vaccine-rollout.html).
-The information below was last updated at 2021-07-16 17:54:16 MDT.
+The information below was last updated at 2021-07-17 17:28:22 MDT.

-COVID vaccination update for July 16, 2021 (reports as of 8 PM ET):
+COVID vaccination update for July 17, 2021 (reports as of 7 PM ET):

--   Total shots given: 44,726,461
+-   Total shots given: 45,027,522
--   Shots per 100 people: 116.9
+-   Shots per 100 people: 117.6
--   Shots reported: 432,802
+-   Shots reported: 301,061
--   Inventory: 20 days (at avg pace)
+-   Inventory: 19.7 days (at avg pace)
--   Adults w/ 1+ Shots: 79.6%
+-   Adults w/ 1+ Shots: 79.7%

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

+Note: Weekend updates are incomplete

 ![](Plots/plot_main.png)

-Canada is now up to 44.7 million shots given – which is 84.5% of the total 53 million doses available and 89% of the 50 million needed to fully vaccinated 75% of eligible people
+Canada is now up to 45.0 million shots given – which is 85.1% of the total 53 million doses available and 90% of the 50 million needed to fully vaccinated 75% of eligible people

 Over the past 7 days, 2.4 million doses have been delivered to